microsoft/fluentui/ghdocs/Accessibility.md

 Follow recommended guidelines using [ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) to insure the best support for screen readers.
 Where necessary, add in extra text only visible to the screen reader for descriptions and directions, by positioning it off screen.

 Our primary support scenario is Microsoft Edge with Windows Narrator.
-We also support Windows Narrator and JAWS with other browsers.

 ## Keyboard and Focus